 The HTPR of the School shall be a range of consecutive salary points selected by the Pay Body within the HTG range for the School.

-The Recruitment Selection Committee, set up to appoint a new Headteacher, shall determine the salary point on the HTPR for the new Headteacher to be paid, ensuring that there is room for salary progression, subject to performance management.
+The Recruitment Selection Committee, set up to appoint a new Headteacher, shall determine the salary point on the HTPR for the new Headteacher to be paid, ensuring that there is room for salary progression..
 The Recruitment Selection Committee shall have regard to advice available from persons engaged by the Pay Body.

 If the Pay Body agrees to the Headteacher also being made the Headteacher of another School permanently, the Headteacher’s salary will be determined in accordance with STPCD (paragraph 6.6).